 Section 7(4): This subsection requires benches, fountains, artwork, shade structures, pavement enhancements, tables and chairs, illumination and similar amenities and placemaking features to enhance the pedestrian ways.
-The requirements of this subsection appear to have been met.
+Other than a flagpole the petitioned plan has no such amenities.

 Section 8, Use Limitations: This section outlines special use limitations related to certain specific possible land uses within an MRD.
-This issue is discussed in section 10(2).
+This issue is discussed in section 10(2) as well.